 Read Jamie's story.

-Aiden and Amanda are twin girls who have autism.
+Aiden and Amanda are twin girls who have ASD.
 They live on their own, are pursuing their educations and holding down jobs.
 The support they recieve from Easter Seals Crossroads, help them as they strive for adult independence.

 Read Aiden and Amanda's story.